meltaxa/solariot/README.md

 [Grafana hosted solution](https://grafana.com/cloud/grafana).

 A json export of solarspy.live Grafana dashboard is available under the grafana folder.
+The file will require editing to match your InfluxDb settings.

 ## Integration with PVOutput.org and Grafana